2 Canadians among dozens killed in Vegas concert shooting

 Another Saskatchewan woman in her 30s from the same group was shot in the foot.

-At least 58 people were killed and more than 515 others were taken to hospital.
+Authorities say at least 59 people were killed and more than 515 others were taken to hospital.

 Global Affairs is deploying a team of consular officials to Las Vegas to assist Canadians.